cyberbotics/webots-doc/reference/camera.md

 above formula.

 The far clipping plane is defined by the `far` field, it can be set at an infinite distance by setting the `far` field to 0.
+Setting a far clipping plane will filter-out far objects and can therefore greatly improved the rendering performance.

 Generally speaking there is no far clipping plane while this is common in other OpenGL programs.
 In Webots, a camera can see as far as needed.